The EDITION Riviera Maya is possibly the most restorative place on earth

 What else is at EDITION Riviera Maya?

 As well as impossible serenity and a truly special, near-sacred, atmosphere, this EDITION has all the glamour and chic comforts you associate with the brand globally.
-Two of Mexico’s most renowned young chefs pioneered the concept in their own restaurants on-site, Alcalde and La Docena.
+Two of Mexico’s most renowned young chefs pioneered the concept in their own restaurants on-site, KI’IS (which means ‘Zest’ in Maya) and SO’OL Beach Club.
 You can expect tasting menus that take you through the history and modernity of Mexican flavours, local ingredients elevated to art, varieties of vegetables you’ve never had before, and a tres leches cake that lingers in your memory long after the last bite.

+Make sure to reserve at table at KI’IS during your stay.
+This isn’t any average hotel restaurant.
+The experience is top-notch.
+Leave decision making at the door and go for the tasting menu – you won’t be disappointed.

 Drinks are just as exceptional, with a focus on Mexican spirits (particularly mezcal).
 These can be found at the restaurants of course, but also at the hotel’s bar, and poolside.
 Speaking of the pool – unlike the bright blue you might expect, EDITION’s swimming pool is a striking green, designed to mirror the surrounding sea and seamlessly blend with the environment.
 A small touch that goes a long way to making this place feel truly special.